White City Stadium: History

 Between 1932 and 1958, the stadium hosted major British boxing events, with attendances peaking as high as 90,000 for the second meeting between Len Harvey and Jack Petersen in 1934.
 The first major fight at the stadium was Len Harvey's unsuccessful challenge for the NBA Middleweight Championship versus Marcel Thil of France.
 Future heavyweight champion Primo Carnera suffered his only defeat on British soil when he lost to Canadian Larry Gains in May 1932.
 Other important fighters to appear at White City include Jock McAvoy, Don Cockell, Nino Valdez, Henry Cooper and Terry Downes.

 In 1933, Wigan Highfield, a rugby league side, nearly became bankrupt.
 White City Company, owners of the stadium, decided to move the club to White City.
 Previously, only rugby union had been popular in southern England, professional rugby league being the preserve of northern towns and cities.
 Wigan Highfield became London Highfield with their debts paid.
 Their first try was scored by George "Porky" Davies, who went on to play for Liverpool Stanley and then St. Helens from 1938 to 1947.
 The White City Company lost money on the venture and decided not to continue with rugby league.
 London Highfield was the precursor to London Broncos, the leading rugby league club in London.

-In 1966, Wembley's owner's refusal to cancel regular greyhound racing meant the match between Uruguay and France in the 1966 FIFA World Cup was played at White City.
+In 1966, the owners of Wembley Stadium refused to cancel regular greyhound racing meaning the match between Uruguay and France in the 1966 FIFA World Cup was played at White City.
 The game attracted 45,662 fans.

 The stadium was demolished in 1985 and the site is now occupied by White City Place (formerly BBC White City).